wvanderwey/ROP/What-is-ROP?.md

 Read are categorized into the individual repeat instances (e.g. L1P4c).

-Given the assignment of reads into the individual repeat categories ROP will estimate relative proportions of the categories  based on the number of reads from the category.
+Given the assignment of reads into the individual repeat categories, ROP will estimate relative proportions of the categories  based on the number of reads from the category.

 ## Step 1.
 Quality control